-2.2.2 Vortex Models
+Vortex Models 2.2.2

 The other main alternative to the momentum model representation of the VAWT is a vortex model.
-In a vortex model, a turbine blade is represented by bound (lifting-line) vortices, the strength of which being determined from an aerofoil coefficient data using the appropriate values of $V_R$ and $\alpha$ , as calculated from the induced velocity field.
+In a vortex model, a turbine blade is represented by bound (lifting-line) vortices, the strength of which being determined from an aerofoil coefficient data using the appropriate values of V_R and α , as calculated from the induced velocity field.
 The strength of the bound vortex changes with time as the VAWT blade rotates, and at each time interval a spanwise vortex is shed which has the same strength as the change in bound vortex strength.
 Each portion of the shed vortex system (known as a vortex filament) is convected at the local fluid velocity, and over a number of rotations the wake of the VAWT is built-up (see Figure 2.8).
-The local velocity at any point is determined from the sum of the wind velocity field is determined from the influence of vorticity in the wake of the blade(s) an iterative approach must be employed to obtain a solution.
+The local velocity at any point is determined from the sum of the wind velocity and the velocity induced by all of the vortex filaments in the flowfield.
+As the induced velocity field is determined from the influence of vorticity in the wake of the blade(s) an iterative approach must be employed to obtain a solution.
 As with the momentum models, the aerofoil coefficient datasets on which the model depends are usually derived from two-dimensional static aerofoil experiments.

-The earliest vortex models were formulated by Larsen [17], Walters et al. [18] and Wilson [19] These models laid the foundations of the vortex method, but were of limited use due to considerations such as blade angle of attack being limited to low values, and lightly-loaded rotors [20].
-Strickland et al. [21] presented a more useful development of the vortex method, the results of which were compared with experimental data.
+The earliest vortex models were formulated by Larsen [16], Walters et al. [17] and Wilson [18] These models laid the foundations of the vortex method, but were of limited use due to considerations such as blade angle of attack being limited to low values, and lightly-loaded rotors [19].
+Strickland et al. [20] presented a more useful development of the vortex method, the results of which were compared with experimental data.

-Predictions of $C_p$ from Strickland's vortex model appear to match experimental data quite well, as shown in Figure 2.9.
-However, further analysis of the torque variation using data from [22] shows poor comparison between vortex model and experimental measurements (Figure 2.10).
-The prediction seems worse in the downwind region, particularly for the highersolidity three-blade case.
+Predictions of C_p from Strickland's vortex model appear to match experimental data quite well, as shown in Figure 2.9.
+However, further analysis of the torque variation using data from [21] shows poor comparison between vortex model and experimental measurements (Figure 2.10).
+The prediction seems worse in the downwind region, particularly for the higher-solidity three-blade case.
 The accuracy of the downwind prediction depends on the accuracy of the upwind prediction, as well as the method in general.
 It should also be observed that the experimental measurement are quite challenging and errors in the experiment may account for some of the differences observed in both the predictions of Strickland's vortex model and Paraschivoiu's double multiple streamtube model.

-Figure 2.8: An example of the wake structure built up by a three-blade VAWT using the vortex model of McIntosh [16] after 16 rotations at $\lambda = 6$ .
+Figure 2.8: An example of the wake structure built up by a three-blade VAWT using the vortex model of McIntosh [33] after 16 rotations at $\lambda = 6$.

-Figure 2.9: Vortex and momentum model $C_p$ prediction comparison with experimental data [21].
+Figure 2.9: Vortex and momentum model C_p prediction comparison with experimental data [20].